petterjuan/studio2.0/README.en.md

 NEXT_PUBLIC_SHOPIFY_STOREFRONT_ACCESS_TOKEN=...

 # Stripe (Obtained from Stripe Dashboard -> Developers -> API keys)
+# If this key is not provided, the checkout will simulate a successful purchase.
 STRIPE_SECRET_KEY=sk_test_...

 # Google AI (Genkit - Obtained from Google AI Studio)